Off the Block with Ross and Marissa: Development

 The first aftershow attempted by CBS began in 2004 with House Calls: The Big Brother Talk Show The series primarily featured a discussion about events occurring in the Big Brother house.
 House Calls aired every weekday alongside new episodes of Big Brother from Big Brother 5 until its cancellation prior to Big Brother 11 in 2008.
 The next companion show began in 2012 with former Big Brother HouseGuest Jeff Schroeder known as Big Brother: Live Chat.
 The show aired each week following the live eviction when Schroeder would interview the evicted HouseGuests.
 However, On August 10, 2017 Schroeder announced that he was moving to Colorado and would no longer be able to host the show.
-Ahead of Big Brother 20 it was announced by Julie Chen on Twitter that Celebrity Big Brother 1 runner-up and winner Ross Mathews and Marissa Jaret Winokur would be filling in the gap left by Schroeder with a new show called Off the Block.
+Ahead of Big Brother 20 it was announced by Julie Chen Moonves on Twitter that Celebrity Big Brother 1 runner-up and winner Ross Mathews and Marissa Jaret Winokur would be filling in the gap left by Schroeder with a new show called Off the Block.